PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 The `Pipebox<T>` provides the implementation of `IPipebox<TContext, TConfig>`, which is the engine that runs a specified pipeline with a `PipelineContext<T>`.

+See the (IPipebox<TContext, TConfig>)[Taskbox.Abstractions.md] for more information about the interface members.
-See the [IPipebox<TContext, TConfig>] for more information about the interface members.
+See the [IPipebox<TContext, TConfig>](Taskbox.Abstractions.md) for more information about the interface members.

+[PipeboxRef]: /Taskbox.Abstractions.md

 ### PipeboxContext